ABI Faculty Development Program Serving the needs of Asian American and Pacific Islander Students at BMCC and Hunter

 Seminar Participants will be expected to:

-1. Identify and reflect on various student experiences in the classroom, especially with respect to differences in racial and cultural experience, immigration stress, and financial need;
+1. Identify and reflect on various Asian American and other student experiences in the classroom, especially with respect to differences in racial and cultural experience, immigration stress, and financial need;

 2. Reflect on one’s own racial and cultural background, as it relates to identity and purpose as an instructor;

-3. Create/design one or more teaching interventions (e.g. class activity, assignment/project, teaching tool, etc.) for a specified course that incorporates student sense of purpose, culturally relevant pedagogies, and student racial/cultural identities;
+3. Create/design a classroom project for a specified course that incorporates Asian American students’ sense of purpose, culturally relevant pedagogies, and racial/cultural identities;

 4. Participate in small-group discussions, provide/receive feedback for incorporating student experiences into the classroom;

-5. Attend all 4 seminar sessions in January, an introductory Kick-Off Session in December, and a Reunion Session in March/April.
+5. Attend all 4 seminar sessions in January, an introductory Kick-Off Session in December, and a Reunion Session in April.

 How do I apply?

-We have extended the application deadline to Monday, November 21.
-We will accept up to 20 participants for this seminar.
+The deadline to apply is Monday November 18, 2024.
+We will accept up to 25 participants for this seminar.
 We hope to create a cohort from a diversity of disciplines, teaching experiences, and a mix of part-time and full-time faculty.
-All applicants should demonstrate an interest in the themes of identity and race as they apply to teaching.
-We will be offering similar opportunities in the Winter and Summer as part of a 5-year grant.

 Who is organizing the BMCC-Hunter ABI Faculty Seminar Series?